airhadoken/airhadoken.github.io/_posts/2015-04-09-css3-fun-website.md

   .card:nth-child(3) .cardover { opacity: 0.8440417392452615;}
 ```

 Setting the transform and opacity on the card and card overlay, respectively, creates a move-forward fade-in effect, shown below on a timed transform.
 The script here is doing just one thing: re-attaching the first card to the end.
 This is why the first/last card doesn't transition out like the others.
 To get smoother effects where element restructuring is concerned requires some trickery.
-The actual site uses a "holder" container sitting in front of the marquee to grab the first element and fade it out while the others move forward.
+The actual site uses a stub at position 1 and the front-and-center card is position 2.
+When paging, the stub is detached, pushing the front card to fade out with a slight move to the left and front, then after a quick timeout, the old card is attached to the back (where there is less need to fade in slickly) and the stub takes its place back at position 1.

 <div class="box">
 <style type="text/css">